hheickal/hheickal.github.io/_pages/about.md

   - /about.html
 ---

 I am a MS/PhD student at UMass Amherst.
-My research interest lies in using artificial intelligence to guide and enhance education paradigms.
-I have done my undergraduate from University of Dhaka.
-I have also worked as a faculty member there for eight years.
+I am interested to work on artificial intelligence systems to fascilitate and enhance educational outcomes for students.
+I come from Bangladesh, which is one of the most populous country in the world.
+Due to lack of resources, students suffer a lot in education.
+My vision is to build effective technological solutions which would enable students to learn and achieve excellence.